magomimmo/modern-cljs/doc/tutorial-14.md

     (prevent-default evt)))
 ```

-We update the signature of the `calculate` function to accept an event
+We update the signature of the `calculate` function to accept the
-and added the `(prevent-default evt)` as the last call in its
+event and added the `(prevent-default evt)` as the last call in its
-definition.
+definition, which interrupts the flow.

 The last modification we have to introduce is to add the
 `prevent-default` symbol to the `:refer` section of the `domina.events`